 - Doesn’t recommend stocks to buy

 If you are looking for another option other than Seeking Alpha, check out Zacks which is currently offering a free report on 5 Stock Set to Double.

 Seeking Alpha Premium can be worth it for active investors who rely on research.
-You will see a different perspective than your brokerage research platform or free stock screening tools.
+Hopefully this Seeking Alpha review should you that will get valuable insights that you won’t necessarily get from your brokerage research platform or free stock screening tools.

 However, casual investors should consider sticking with the free version instead.